1. HOME >

 • J Child Abuse Prevention,Counseling and Support

 We research a variety of issues on the rights and social services for people with disabilities.
-Researches are conducted on both theoretical and practical aspects: housing planning for disabled people (including the elderly), treatment and educational support for children with disabilities, social inclusion of people with disabilities, social education about disability issues, disability and gender issue, disability anti-discrimination regulations.
+Researches are conducted on both theoretical and practical aspects: town planning for disabled people (including the elderly), treatment and educational support for children with disabilities, social inclusion of people with disabilities, social education about disability issues, disability and gender issue, disability anti-discrimination regulations.
 Research team includes researchers with disabilities, creating an active atmosphere for research and discussion.

 Research members